drboothtj/cocup/README.md

 ## Description
 A 'cookie cutter' to create a blank template for a python package in the target directory.

-`CoCuP` will create a skeleton Python package with the following architechture:
+`cocup` will create a skeleton Python package with the following architechture:

 ```
 my_package/
 ├── setup.py
+├── LICENSE
 ├── README.md
+├── .gitignore
 ├── my_package/
 │   ├── __init__.py
 │   ├── __main__.py